 The 2021 Equity Incentive Plan was adopted in 2021 following its approval by the Shareholders.
-The full text of the 2021 Equity Incentive Plan is attached as Schedule "A" of the Company's Management Information Circular for the annual and special meeting of shareholders held on June 28, 2021.
+The full text of the 2021 Equity Incentive Plan is attached as Schedule "A" to the Company's Management Information Circular for the annual and special meeting of shareholders held on June 28, 2024.
 The following summary of the 2021 Equity Incentive Plan is qualified in its entirety by the full text of the 2021 Equity Incentive Plan.
-Unless otherwise defined in this Information Circular, all defined terms contained in the below summary have the meaning ascribed to them in the 2021 Equity Incentive Plan.
+Unless otherwise defined in this Information Circular, all defined terms contained in the below summary have the meaning ascribed to them in the 2021 Equity Incentive Plan unless otherwise defined herein.